1dv032/syllabus/lectures/part_2/02_docker_II/slides.md

 * Rescheduling failed containers
 * Linking containers together through agreed interfaces
 * Exposing services to machines outside of the cluster
-* Scaling out or down the cluster by adding or removing containers
+* Scaling by adding or removing containers
 * Load balancing